For developers · CLI-first · Open Source · MPL-2.0

 HL7v2 FHIR R4 X12 EDI CDA / CCDA DICOM JSON XML CSV

-Full processing pipeline.
+Full HL7 & FHIR processing pipeline.

 Every stage is optional except the transformer.
 Per-destination filters and transformers let you customize payloads for each output independently.